 Take a Boat to Masonboro

-Masonboro Island state protected land and the entire island is undeveloped.
+Masonboro Island state protected land and the entire island is undeveloped, it’s on of those Carolina Beach attractions you can’t miss.
 It’s an amazingly beautiful area and one of the last places you can truly experience an untouched coast.
 Believe it or not, but the mouth of the Cape Fear River and Wilmington is one of the most biodiverse spots in the continental United States – and highest on the East Coast!

 Eat a Britts Donut